alexfernandez/alexfernandez.github.io/2025/modern-art.md

 Porn is quite explicit about transmitting feelings, more specifically sexual arousal, so it would meet our definition of art.
+Traditional religions would hardly agree: they keep a separation between "high" (pious) and "low" (carnal) feelings, and whatever is in the middle.
+Nothing related to sensual pleasure can ever qualify as _real_ art.

+I don't think this distinction has any merit.
-Still, I can hardly recommend anyone to devote their careers to erotic or porn modelling as it is really limiting artistically.
+Still, I can hardly recommend anyone to devote their careers to erotic modelling as it is really limiting artistically.
-There is little nuance about doing sexual acts.
+Even worse for porn: there is little nuance about performing sexual acts on screen.

 ### News

+Now we enter the realm of categories which are perhaps a bit surprising.
-Under the guise of reporting, these brave people will try to arouse our interest, while sometimes scaring or delighting the audience.
+Under the guise of reporting current events, newscasters and reporters will try to arouse our interest, while sometimes scaring or delighting the audience.
 Their serious countenance cannot distract us from the fact that they are often dealing with raw emotions.

+The best news people can ellicit a sense of wonder when transmitting, while trying to keep their impartiality and objectivity.
+News is an interesting genre.

 ### Influencing

+Influencers do not belong by far a traditional art.
+And yet, like it or not,
-These people know how to make you feel stuff.
+these people definitely know how to make you feel stuff.
-Be it beauty over Instagram, amazement over YouTube, or rage over shitposting.
+Some specialize in showing beauty over Instagram, others generate amazement over YouTube, and even others can easily make you feel rage over their shitposting.

 ![An old-style influencer, i.e. a charlatan.
 Source: [Statens Museum for Kunst via Wikimedia](https://commons.wikimedia.org/wiki/File:Wilhelm_Marstrand,_En_charlatan_s%C3%A6lger_blanksv%C3%A6rte_p%C3%A5_Piazza_Barberini_i_Rom,_,_KMS3770,_Statens_Museum_for_Kunst.jpg).](pics/modern-art-influencer.jpg "A classical painting titled 'A Charlatan Selling Blacking in the Piazza Barberini in Rome', depicts a guy with a mustachio surrounded by a multitude, to whom he is trying to sell some magical product.")

+There is a certain charisma involved.
+Quick reaction to the audience is also essential.
+Modern algorithms allow influencers to react to their followers almost in real-time, something that was previously only possible with a live audience.

 ### Gastronomy

+For Plato gastronomy was the mundane reverse of medicine: the doctor recommends what is good for you, while the cook only wants to create pleasant experiences.
+Good enough; but then we have to concede that the emotions

-Feeding people is not the point.
-A good meal can make you feel a range of experiences.
+With high gastronomy feeding people is not the point: a good meal can make you feel a range of feelings.
+The most imaginative cooks tell stories with their dishes, take you to places while enjoying the trip.
+Memorable dishes are even celebrated beyond their realms.

+Some people may despise the culinary arts because they are ephemeral: after you consume the dish there is nothing left.
+But music or dance used to be no different until we learned how to record performances.
+Even more, for most of us visiting a museum will be just as fleeting.

 ### Politics